Father's Day bank massacre

 The Father's Day bank massacre was a bank robbery and shooting that took place on Sunday, June 16, 1991, at the United Bank Tower (now the Wells Fargo Center) in Denver, Colorado, United States.
 The perpetrator killed four unarmed bank guards and held up six tellers in the bank's cash vault.
 An estimated $200,000 was stolen from the bank.
 Nearly three weeks later, on July 4, 1991, authorities arrested retired police officer James W. King for the crime.
 The subsequent trial was broadcast nationally on Court TV.
 After days of deliberation, the jury acquitted King.
 None of the stolen money was ever found.
-The crime remains unsolved and is considered a cold case.
+The crime remains unsolved, though police cleared the case following the decision to charge King in 1991, as “investigators and prosecutors involved in the case believed the correct person had been charged.”